ToniKroosome/LocalReviewApp-Draft-3/README.md

 ## Mobile App Packaging

 See [docs/mobile-app.md](docs/mobile-app.md) for steps to wrap the app using Capacitor and publish to Android and iOS.
 A starter `capacitor.config.ts` is included for convenience.

+## Mobile Preview Mode

+The app includes a **phone view** toggle for quickly testing mobile layouts in the browser.
+When enabled, a simulated phone frame constrains the width to about 390&nbsp;px and adds a shadowed border.
+All content remains scrollable within this frame.

+Developers can maintain this feature by editing the `.mobile-preview` CSS block in `src/index.css` and the toggle logic in `src/App.js` and `src/components/Header.js`.
+Keep interactive elements sized for touch input and avoid fixed widths that could cause horizontal clipping.